 Have a question?
 These frequently asked questions will give you the information you need to get your countertop project started.
 As always, please feel free to contact us here for any additional information.

 - What types of services do you provide?

-At Academy Marble, we import marble, quartzite and granite slabs and engineered surfaces like quartz and porcelain direct from overseas sources.
+At Academy Marble, we import marble, quartzite slabs and engineered surfaces like quartz direct from overseas sources.
 Templating, fabrication and installation are executed in-house so that you can enjoy the convenience and efficiency of working with a single provider.